innovait-dk/idp_learn/docs/tutorials/Logging/nlog.md

-Der kan bruges forskellige slags 3. parts logging providers.
-[Som nævnt her](https://learn.microsoft.com/en-us/dotnet/core/extensions/logging-providers#third-party-logging-providers)
+Various kinds of 3rd party logging providers can be used.
+[As mentioned here](https://learn.microsoft.com/en-us/dotnet/core/extensions/logging-providers#third-party-logging-providers)

-Nedenfor er vist eksempel på at bruge [NLog](https://nlog-project.org/)
+Below is an example of using [NLog](https://nlog-project.org/)

-**Krav**: Det ønskes at bruge NLog til at gemme logs i tekst-filer.
+**Requirement**: It is desired to use NLog to save logs in text files.

-**Opgave**: Tilføj "NLog.Extensions.Logging" nuget pakke, tilføj fil NLog.config og tilføj AddNLog() i App.xaml.cs
+**Task**: Add "NLog.Extensions.Logging" nuget package, add NLog.config file and add AddNLog() in App.xaml.cs

-**Udførelse**:
+**Execution**:

-1. Tilføj "NLog.Extensions.Logging" nuget pakke
+1. Add "NLog.Extensions.Logging" nuget package

-2. Opret ny tekst fil "NLog.config" og sæt "Copy to Output directory" -> "Copy Always"
+2. Create a new text file "NLog.config" and set "Copy to Output directory" -> "Copy Always"

-3. Kald metoden AddNLog() i App.xaml.cs
+3. Call the AddNLog() method in App.xaml.cs

 **NLog.config**: